Jubba8713/my_website1/content/blogs/Project2.md

 - What, if anything, gave you the most trouble: The details in replicating graphs

 **Please seek out help when you need it,** and remember the [15-minute rule](https://mam202.netlify.app/syllabus/#the-15-minute-rule){target=_blank}.
 You know enough R (and have enough examples of code from class and your readings) to be able to do this.
 If you get stuck, ask for help from others, post a question on Slack-- and remember that I am here to help too!

-> As a true test to yourself, do you understand the code you submitted and are you able to explain it to someone else?

-# Rubric

-Check minus (1/5): Displays minimal effort.
-Doesn't complete all components.
-Code is poorly written and not documented.
-Uses the same type of plot for each graph, or doesn't use plots appropriate for the variables being analyzed.

-Check (3/5): Solid effort.
-Hits all the elements.
-No clear mistakes.
-Easy to follow (both the code and the output).

-Check plus (5/5): Finished all components of the assignment correctly and addressed both challenges.
-Code is well-documented (both self-documented and with additional comments as necessary).
-Used tidyverse, instead of base R. Graphs and tables are properly labelled.
-Analysis is clear and easy to follow, either because graphs are labeled clearly or you've written additional text to describe how you interpret the output.